cminiutti/Delay-Effect-Plugin/README.md

 It is also able to save and load its state so that, when used in a DAW, the settings used when the file was last saved will once again be available to the user.

+(*Refer to the "processBlock" function of the PluginProcessor.cpp file for code*)